vitathemes/shoppe/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shelly is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.
+Shoppe is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.

 == Description ==

-Shelly is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.
+Shoppe is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.

 == Features ==
 * No additional JS